-CAREFULLY FOLLOW THE INSTRUCTIONS FOR ASSEMBLY OF THE PIPE AND OTHER PARTS NEEDED TO INSTALL THIS FIREPLACE SYSTEM.
+CAREFULLY FOLLOW THE INSTRUCTIONS FOR ASSEMBLY OF THE PIPE AND OTHER PARTS, NEEDED TO INSTALL THIS FIREPLACE SYSTEM.
 FAILURE TO DO SO MAY RESULT IN A FIRE, ESPECIALLY IF COMBUSTIBLES ARE TOO CLOSE TO THE FIREPLACE OR CHIMNEY AND AIR SPACES ARE BLOCKED PREVENTING THE FREE MOVEMENT OF COOLING AIR.

-Assemble either a straight Pipe Section or an Offset to the top of the fireplace.
+Assemble a straight Pipe Section to the top of the fireplace.
 Chimney Sections are locked together by pushing downward until the section meets the stop bead on the section below.
-When using Offset/Returns, the